Gene-Weaver/VoucherVisionGO-client/README.md

 ```

 ## Programmatic Usage
-You can also use the client functions in your own Python code:
+You can also use the client functions in your own Python code.
+Install VoucherVisionGO-client from PyPi:

 ```python
 from client import process_image